Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ## AI Engine Code Vectorization

-To realize advantages of AI Engine processing, computations must be vectorized.
-Applying this to pixel interpolation, the calculation may be restated as
+To realize advantages of AI Engine processing, you must vectorize computations.
+Applying this to pixel interpolation, the calculation can be restated as:

 $$f(x_q,y_1) = x_{frac}f(x_2,y_1) + f(x_1,y_1) - x_{frac}f(x_1,y_1)$$